sparkfun/author_apllication/Visual Content/README.md

 Photographs
 -----------

 Photos are the backbone of every tutorial.
 They help tell a story that words maybe cannot convey.
 A good tutorial is one that can be viewed by the images alone, and the reader can still have an idea of what's happening.
-Our photo standards are very high and we expect the same from outside authors.
+Our photo standards are very high, and we expect the same from outside authors.

 Instructions